gklimowicz/fortran-examples/README.md

 Create project lists and metrics as described above.

 ## `make add-new-projects`
 Search for new projects to add.
 Only looks at fortran-lang.org so far.

+This is broken at the moment.
+To be fixed soon, as fortran-lang.org is a great source for Fortran projects that are actually used.

 ## `make update-existing-projects`
-Does a `git pull` on each submodule to bring it up to date.
+Do a `git pull` on each project directory here to bring it up to date with respect to its home repository.

 ## `make stats`
 Print a couple lines of interesting statistics about the repository as a whole.